 Types of Perch to catch in North American Waters

 Perch is a popular fish for many, not just to fish but also to eat, there are types of perch found in North American Waters.
 They can be found in salt and fresh water.
 Some species reside in both.
-This article will discuss the four major species, including information about where they are located and their taste, and much more.
+This article will discuss the four major species, including information about where they are located their taste, and much more.
 Here are different types of perch found in North American Waters.

 Types of Perch